prominenceai/deepstream-services-library/docs/api-source.md

 ```C++
 DslReturnType dsl_source_play(const char* source);
 ```
 Sets the state of the Source component to Playing.
-This method tries to change the state of an *in-use* Source component to DSL_STATE_PLAYING.
+This method tries to change the state of an *in-use* Source component to `DSL_STATE_PLAYING`.
 The current state of the Source component can be obtained by calling [dsl_source_state_is](#dsl_source_state_is).
 The Pipeline, when transitioning to a state of `DSL_STATE_PLAYING`, will set each of its Sources' state to `DSL_STATE_PLAYING`.
 An individual Source, once playing, can be paused by calling [dsl_source_pause](#dsl_source_pause).

 ### *dsl_source_pause*